 The motion pictures of the 1896 Melbourne Cup

-On Saturday, 31 October 1896 (Derby Day) and on Tuesday, 3 November 1896 (Cup Day), Marius Sestier and H. Walter Barnett shot films of events of the Victoria Racing Club (VRC) Spring Meeting at Flemington Racecourse, Melbourne, Victoria, Australia.1 These films are almost the very first ones made in Australia, and those that are extant are (possibly) Australia's oldest existing motion pictures.
+On Saturday, 31 October 1896 (Derby Day) and on Tuesday, 3 November 1896 (Cup Day), Marius Sestier and H. Walter Barnett shot films of events at the Victoria Racing Club (VRC) Spring Meeting at Flemington Racecourse, Melbourne, Victoria, Australia.1 These films are almost the very first ones taken in Australia, and those that are extant are (possibly) Australia's oldest existing motion pictures.
 Although films were taken on both the day of the Victoria Derby and the day of the Melbourne Cup, the collection is (and was) commonly referred to as "the Melbourne Cup films".

 How many films did Sestier and Barnett take on these two occasions?
 Considering that some of them were not successfully processed, we are unlikely ever to know the answer to this question.13 But how many films were good, how many did they eventually show to the public, what were these films, and which ones still exist?
 And what were the logistics of their production?